SeaMonster-Studios/rescript-index/README.md

 npm i -g lerna && yarn
 ```

-## Build
+## Developing and Publishing Packages

+Run the following scripts within the directory of the package you are developing;

+- Build & watch: `yarn dev`
+- Clean: `yarn clean`
 - Build: `yarn build`
-- Clean: `yarn clean`
+- Publishing:
-- Build & watch: `yarn dev`

-## Publishing

-1. Sign into npm in your terminal, npm login
+  1. Sign into npm in your terminal with `npm login`
-2. Run lerna publish and make version bump selection.
+  2. Run `yarn deploy` and make version bump selection.

-## Adding a new package
+## Creating a new package

 1. Duplicate one of the existing component packages
 2. Update the `name` field in __package.json__ and __bsconfig.json__ (they need to match).
 The package name should always be prepended with `@seamonster-studios/rescript-`